-- 1. Reading (lectio) hearing God's Word in the Sacred Scriptures as I/we read a short text aloud What does this biblical text itself really say? - 2.
-Meditation (meditatio) reflecting on the meaning and relevance of the text that I/we have read What is God saying to me/us through this text? - 3.
-Prayer (oratio) speaking with God in praise, thanksgiving, contrition, petition, intercession What do I/we say to God in response to this text? - 4.
+- 1. Reading (lectio) hearing God's Word in the Sacred Scriptures as I/we read a short text aloud - What is the content?
+What does this biblical text itself actually say? - 2.
+Meditation (meditatio) reflecting on the meaning and relevance of the text that I/we have read - What is the meaning?
+What is God saying to me/us through this text? - 3.
+Prayer (oratio) speaking with God in praise, thanksgiving, contrition, petition, intercession - What do I/we say to God in response to this text? - 4.
 Contemplation (contemplatio) listening to God more quietly in the silence of our hearts - How does this text make me/us feel in my/our relationship with God? - 5.
-Action (actio) letting the encounter concretely affect our daily life and work in the world - How will I/we change what I/we do today in response to hearing this text? - Flexibly adapt the above steps, as needed, for individuals or groups, youths or adults, etc.
+Action (action/operatio) letting the encounter concretely affect our daily life and work in the world - o How will I/we change what I/we do today in response to hearing this text? - Flexibly adapt the above steps, as needed, for individuals or groups, youths or adults, etc.